publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396a.md

 [Pub.
 L. 99–509, title IX, § 9431(c)][/us/pl/99/509/s9431/c], Oct.
 21, 1986, [100 Stat.
 2066][/us/stat/100/2066], provided that:

-> “The amendments made by this section \[amending this section and [section 1396b of this title][/us/usc/t42/s1396b]\] apply to payments under title XIX of the Social Security Act \[this subchapter\] for calendar quarters beginning on or after July 1, 1987, without regard to whether or not final regulations to carry out such amendments have been promulgated by such date.”
+> “The amendments made by this section \[amending this section and [section 1396b of this title][/us/usc/t42/s1396b]\] apply to payments under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] for calendar quarters beginning on or after July 1, 1987, without regard to whether or not final regulations to carry out such amendments have been promulgated by such date.”

 [Pub.
 L. 99–509, title IX, § 9433(b)][/us/pl/99/509/s9433/b], Oct.
 21, 1986, [100 Stat.
 2068][/us/stat/100/2068], provided that: